-Initially founded through the grassroots efforts of mental health carers as the national network of Arafmi services, Mental Health Carers Australia seeks to: advocate on behalf of carers, explore and strengthen the mental health caring role, develop knowledge, improve skills and offer support to reduce isolation and enhance the caring journey.
+Member organisations have been providing information and support to carers across Australia for over 40 years.
+They seeks to advocate on behalf of mental health carers, explore and strengthen the mental health caring role, develop knowledge, improve skills and offer support to reduce isolation and enhance the caring journey.

-The Mental Health Carers Australia member organisations services across Australia are:
+Mental Health Carers Australia member organisations across Australia are:

 - Mental Health Carers Tasmania

 - Mental Illness Fellowship NT

 - Mental Health Carers Arafmi Qld

 - Mind Australia (national)

 Our members are central to our advocacy structure of taking the grassroots experience of carers and translating that to the national voice of mental health carers.